-Do you have a narrator that has made such an impression on you that you would listen to them read the phone book?
+Do you have any audiobook narrators that have made such an impression on you that you would listen to them read the phone book?
 What is about their voice that makes you want to listen to everything they’ve ever recorded?
 Have you ever listened to a book or author you’ve never heard of or that you’d never considered before just because of the narrator?
 Did you listen to a book narrated by someone unexpected (say, a celebrity) and fall in love with them (or with audiobooks in general) all over again?

 This is a total cliche, but I do really enjoy listening to audiobooks narrated by Benedict Cumberbatch.
 I’m not really a fan, but his voice is undeniably soothing.
 The only problem is that if he’s reading in his regular voice (i.e. not a character), I start drifting off to sleep pretty quickly.
 I haven’t listened to all of his audiobooks by any stretch of the imagination, but I did really enjoy the short story Flat of Angles that he read for Late Night Tales.
 Runner up: My favorite female audiobook narrator is Kathe Mazur.